 In Africa, millet is fermented for several days to produce a sour porridge called ogi, and in India rice and lentils are fermented for at least two days before making idli and dosas.

 Fermented foods are rich in probiotic bacteria so by consuming fermented foods you are adding beneficial bacteria and enzymes to your overall intestinal flora, increasing the health of your gut microbiome and digestive system and enhancing the immune system.

 As some of the sugars and starches in food have been broken down through the process, fermented foods are easier to digest.
 For example, fermentation breaks down the lactose in milk to simpler sugars – glucose and galactose – which, if you are lactose intolerant, can make products such as yogurt and cheese potentially easier to digest.

 - Synthesis and availability of nutrients

 Fermentation can also increase the availability of vitamins and minerals for our bodies to absorb.
-Additionally, colonic bacteria manufacture many B vitamins and folic acid and synthesise vitamin K.
+Additionally, by boosting the beneficial bacteria in your gut, you are promoting their ability to manufacture B vitamins and synthesise vitamin K.

 - Immune functions

 A large proportion of the immune system is housed in the gut.
 By consuming probiotic-rich foods, you are supporting the mucosa (gut lining) as a natural barrier, making the immune system more robust.
 A lack of beneficial bacteria allows disease causing microbes to grow causing inflammation in the gut wall.
 If you have recently taken a course of antibiotics, probiotic foods are particularly helpful.

 Some natural compounds that interfere with the absorption of nutrients can be removed by fermentation.
 Phytic acid, for example, which is found in legumes and seeds, binds minerals such as iron and zinc, reducing their absorption when eaten.
 However, phytic acid can be broken down during fermentation so the minerals become available.